Skip to content

 Attaching Data with kwargs

-You can attach additional data to task signatures using the kwargs parameter.
+Attach additional data to task signatures using keyword arguments.
 This data becomes available to the task when it executes.

 Basic kwargs Usage